What’s the first thing that comes to your mind when you hear the phrase “common childhood dental problems?”

 - Thumb sucking.
 While most children stop this habit by age 4, continued thumb sucking can lead to misaligned teeth and other issues.
 Consult with your dentist to discuss strategies on how to wean your child from thumb sucking.

 - Baby teeth.
 The incisors (front teeth) are usually gone by age 6, while the molars (back teeth) are replaced by age 12 to 13.
 Sometimes, these teeth are stubborn and won’t fall out.
-If that’s the case, schedule a dentist appointment for further assistance.
+If that’s the case, schedule an appointment with your dentist for further assistance.

 - Bad breath.
 It’s hard to avoid this problem.
 Bad breath happens when bacteria builds up in the mouth and creates a foul odor.
 To prevent bad breath, your child should brush and rinse regularly – and not just the teeth, either.
 The tongue also deserves some TLC, since it can accommodate large amounts of bacteria.